getodk/central-backend/docs/api.md

     This is the Extended Metadata response, if requested via the appropriate header:

     + Attributes (Extended Submission)

++ Response 301 (text/html)
+    Returns 301 with URL of the specific Submission version if `instanceId` of a Submission edit is provided

+    + Attributes

 + Response 403 (application/json)
     + Attributes (Error 403)